raymondworkshop/old.myblog/_posts/2018-01-16-python-note.md

 #### Functions as objects
   * Functions, like integers, strings, and dictionaries, also can be a **program entity**, this enables programming in a **functional style**.

+  * Function decorators - A decorator takes the function as argument
+    + Most decorators **change the decorted function** by defining an inner function and returning it to replace the decorated function.